-If you are sharing the care of your child and the amount of time you care for your child changes, this may affect the payments and services you receive.
+If you are sharing care and the amount of time you care for your child changes, this may affect your payments and services.

 Centrelink payments and care arrangements

-If your child’s care arrangements change this may affect your Centrelink payments, your concession, health care cards or all of them.
+If your child’s care arrangements change this may affect your Centrelink payments, your concession, and your health care cards.

 Payments for a dependent child

 If you have a dependent child in your care, you may be eligible for the following payments:

 - Parenting Payment

 - leaves your care, you may lose some payments